-Fortunately, these risks can be mostly avoided if you take some valuable but simple tips into account.
+Fortunately, you can minimize these risks by taking some simple yet effective tips into account.
 Here are some examples:

 Use a virus scanner on Android

-If you’re an Android user and your phone is more than one year old or you like to customize the phone with a lot of apps, it makes sense to get a virus scanner.
-Many Android phones don’t have the latest security updates and are always at risk.
+In case your mobile device is older than one year, or you’re using a lot of apps, it’s useful to download a virus scanner.
+Many Android phones don’t have the latest security updates and personal data is always at risk.
 Try to find a recent comparison from a magazine or blog you trust and install the one that fits your use-case and budget.
 A lot of them even come free.

 Perform regular updates

 You should also pay close attention to updates for your operating system and apps.
 As soon as an update becomes available, download it.
-It’s a common procedure for developers to take care of security issues with every update, even if they don’t explicitly say so.
-This tip does not only apply to banking apps but to all other smartphone apps.
+It’s a standard procedure for developers to take care of security issues with every update.
+This tip does not only apply to banking apps but all other smartphone apps.

 Use a password manager

 New iOS and Android devices have built-in password generators and automatically manage them.
 Therefore, we advise you to use generated passwords, which can never be guessed.
 Also, create a unique password for every app or service you use.